The Midwest Cabin Sampler

 Find your stay You'll find plenty of cabin listings at browncounty.com/stay.
 Among the choices: Rent two-story cabins at Abe Martin Lodge in the state park, or head to the fields and kick back in a cabin with a hot tub at Bittersweet Farm (pictured above).

-Land of lumber Thousands flock to this northern Wisconsin town near the Spider Chain of Lakes each summer for heated matches of logrolling, sawing and chopping at the Lumberjack World Championships.
+Land of lumber Thousands typically flock to this northern Wisconsin town near the Spider Chain of Lakes each summer for heated matches of logrolling, sawing and chopping at the Lumberjack World Championships (scheduled to return in 2021).
 But logs are a year-round fixture, with enough cabins to host a Bunyan family reunion.
 The town is loaded with gear shops, outfitters and a half-block-long musky, while the area's many lakes offer fishing, boating and cool summer swims.

 Hocking Hills, Ohio